pmarkert/lambda-testing-framework/README.md

-# alexa-skill-tester
+# lambda-testing-framework

-Unit testing framework for testing requests/responses for Amazon Alexa skills
+Unit testing framework for testing requests/responses for Amazon Lambda functions and Alexa skills

-The Alexa Skill Tester is a nice way to perform unit testing for Amazon Alexa skills that run in AWS lambda.
+The Lambda Testing Framework is a nice way to perform unit testing for AWS Lambda functions and Amazon Alexa skills.

 This framework uses a data-driven approach.
 You create sample *.json files to represent the requests that should be sumitted to the skill.handler under test.
 The tester loads the request file, invokes the skill handler, and then compares the response to the contents of a matching *.response.json file.

+Lambda Testing Framework depends upon mocha.

-To use the skill-tester follow these steps:
+To use the Lambda Testing Framework follow these steps:

-1. Install mocha (a popular unit-testing framework) and alexa-skill-tester as devDependencies.
+1. Install Lambda Testing Framework as a devDependency.
     `npm install -D mocha alexa-skill-tester`
-2. Create a ./test directory with a bootstrap module in it
+2. Create a test directory with a bootstrap module in it (test/index.js perhaps)
     ```javascript
     var ast = require("alexa-skill-tester");
     var path = require("path");